greglook/vault/doc/objects.md

 in question, which can then be updated at will.
 If necessary, the state of the entity at an arbitrary time can be recovered by replaying the updates up to then.

+## Attributes and Content

+Objects act much like a map, containing various named attributes.
+These mutable properties are specified directly by update blobs, and generally support _metadata_ about the entity represented by the object.
+Some common attributes:
+- `identity`: a (unique) symbolic shortcut to give to the object
+- `content`: the 'state value' of the object
+- `title`: string naming the object
+- `description`: longer string describing the object
+- `tags`: set of string tags labeling the object
+- `http/content-type`: MIME type for the object's content

+## Causal Ordering

+There are two approaches to ordering updates.
+The simple version is to associate a timestamp with each update blob, and order all updates by time.
+This has the advantage that it is simple, and the timestamp is a natural way to associate time with all values by default.
+This is the approach taken by Datomic and Camlistore.

+Another approach is to treat updates more like commits in git.
+Updates would include a reference to 'past' update blobs which modified the object(s) being updated.
+This gives updates version-control semantics and lets branches and merges happen, though it's unclear how desirable this is in practice.
+The other advantage this scheme provides is strict causal ordering of updates.
+Since each update includes 'past' pointers, the hash of that update securely names an immutable history for the object.

+One downside of this second approach is that it is unclear how to resolve the state of the object when there are multiple history 'tips'.
+In git, this is solved by having mutable symbolic pointers, e.g. `HEAD`.
+Unfortunately this approach is less viable with an immutable storage system!
+The branch pointers could be maintained locally, but that's probably too complex to be worth it.